 Bernie is a strong opponent of allowing “too big to fail” banks to exist.
 He criticized the 2008 bailout as “the most extreme example … of socialism for the rich and free enterprise for the poor.”

 Bernie has repeatedly called for the breakup of the country’s largest banks.
 In 2008 he introduced the Too Big to Fail, Too Big to Exist Act, which would have required the Secretary of the Treasury to break up the nation’s largest financial institutions: JP Morgan Chase, Citigroup, Goldman Sachs, Bank of America, Morgan Stanley, and others that pose a threat to the financial system.

 Does Bernie support any other regulations for the big banks?

 Bernie is a consistent supporter of strengthened bank regulations, including reintroducing Glass-Steagall, reversing tax loopholes that only help big banks, and fighting against rollbacks of banking regulations.

 Tax on Wall Street Speculation

 Stock markets are intended to be an exchange where a company can sell shares for cash that they then invest back in the business.
 But increasingly, the market is used as an instrument to gain short-term profits by quickly trading stocks with tiny price differences and using other high-risk trading methods to make a quick return.
-Bernie sides with several leading economists in calling for a tax on the dangerous speculation on Wall Street.
+Bernie sides with several leading economists in calling for a tax on this dangerous speculation on Wall Street.

 What is a Financial Transaction Tax (FTT)?

 An FTT, also known as a Tobin Tax or Robin Hood Tax, is a small tax applied each time a financial security (e.g., a stock, bond, or similar financial instrument) is traded.

 The 2008 financial crisis has been both a lesson in the dangers of excessively risky financial behavior and a tremendous expense for American taxpayers.
 Many studies show (as cited in this report) that implementing an FTT would both dissuade high-risk and high-frequency trading and generate revenue.